ajaxm/MultiVerse/README.md

 *At the end of Phase 1, users can sign up and login/logout.*
 When a Poem is created, it uses the contents of the "first_stanza" param to create a new Stanza object.
-Poems and Stanzas cannot be edited after creation, although Poems can be deleted entirely.
+Poems and Stanzas cannot be edited after creation.

 [Component details.](./docs/phases/phase1.md)

-(Phase 1 completed in 1 day.
-October 13, 2015.)
+(Phase 1 completed on October 13, 2015.)

-### Phase 2: Flux Architecture, React views (3 days)
+### Phase 2: Flux Architecture, React views
 * React router
-* Poem store, actions for create/read/destroy
+* Poem store, actions for create/read
-* React components: Index, Archive, Poem, ArchivePoem, StanzaForm, PoemForm
+* React components: Home, Archive, Poem, ArchivePoem, StanzaForm, PoemForm
 * Separate archive and home pages

 *At the end of Phase 2, Poems can be created and viewed in the